Indianmeal moth: Sperm competition

 Females mate multiple times, so sperm competition could be an important aspect of male–male competition for being reproductively successful.
 Males have a limited number of sperm and allocate it depending on various factors.
-Male Indian-meal moths ejaculate a greater amount of sperm to females that have mated multiple times previously.
+Male Indianmeal moths ejaculate a greater amount of sperm to females that have mated multiple times previously.
 This is to ensure a greater chance of success in sperm competition in the females' storage organs.
 Males also ejaculate more sperm when mating with a younger female.

 Food and pupation site competition

-The most common type of competition in Indian-meal moths is due to a lack of food.
+The most common type of competition in Indianmeal moths is due to a lack of food.
 This competition can change the timing of male and female emergence, reducing the chance of early males finding females to mate with, which could encourage emigration.
 This is considered a form of male–male competition because males that emerge at an appropriate time are more likely to be reproductively successful with the surrounding females.

 Males are also involved in finding pupation sites.
 If the larvae do not find pupation sites in the food layer, they may wander long distances to find one.
 This competition to find a pupation site affects males more than it does females, it indirectly impacts females as well because it results in a delayed population of males to mate with.

 Female–male interactions

 Female pheromones

-In the Indian-meal moth, mating occurs a few days after the adult moth emerges from the silk cocoon.
+In the Indianmeal moth, mating occurs a few days after the adult moth emerges from the silk cocoon.
 Mating rituals are largely limited to pheromones release by the female.
 There are four identified (via mass spectrometry techniques) primary pheromones in the female pheromone blend: (Z,E)-9,12-tetradecadienyl acetate, (Z,E)-9,12-tetradecadienal, (Z,E)-9,12-tetradecadienol, and (Z)-9-tetradecenyl acetate.
 These pheromones are attractants to male moths.
 Removing any one component of the blend reduces the activity of the pheromone and the number of males attracted.
 Other components of the pheromone blend are also known but their functions are unclear.
 It has been suggested the reason for having so many components to the pheromone is that it ensures species specificity.